Yaxchilan: Late Classic

 The Yaxchilano murals at Bonampak's Structure I commemorate Yaxchilan's appointment of Chan Muwaan I as subordinate ruler.
 Yaxchilan rebuilt the site to point back toward Yaxchilan.

 In 629, Bird Jaguar III was enthroned as king of Yaxchilan.
-In 646 or 647 he captured a lord from the still unidentified site of Hix Witz (meaning "Jaguar Hill"), somewhere on the north side of the Usumacinta.
+In 646 or 647 he captured a lord from the site of Hix Witz (meaning "Jaguar Hill"), somewhere on the north side of the Usumacinta, most likely Zapote Bobal or Pajaral located to the south of the San Pedro Martir river in the Petén department of Guatemala, based on the findings of epigrapher David Stuart (Mayanist).

 Yaxchilan reached its greatest power during the reigns of King Itzamnaaj B'alam II, who died in his 90s in 742, and his son Bird Jaguar IV.
 Itzamnaaj B'alam II was enthroned in October 681 and he ruled for more than sixty years.
 During the last third of his reign he was responsible for a monumental building programme that included the erection of magnificent buildings with richly carved lintels, hieroglyphic stairways and carved stelae, transforming the centre of the city.
 During his reign, the kingdom of Yaxchilán extended to include the nearby sites of La Pasadita and El Chicozapote to the northwest of the city.
 At times the sites of Lacanha and Bonampak appear to have been under his domination, although this region was controlled by Toniná in 715.